-This Discussion Paper sets out a range of options for the next phase of implementation of the Transparency Agenda, with a specific focus on the RTI Uplift Project which seeks to address matters raised through the Commission of Inquiry into Institutionalised Child Sexual Abuse, noting that at the time of writing, no formal recommendations have been released.
+This Discussion Paper sets out a range of options for the next phase of implementation of the Transparency Agenda, with a specific focus on the RTI Uplift Project which seeks to address matters raised through the Commission of Inquiry into the Tasmanian Government's

+Response to Child Sexual Abuse in Institutional Settings, noting that at the time of originally writing, no formal recommendations had been released.
+The Discussion Paper has since been updated to note where a Commission of Inquiry recommendation addresses an issue identified.
 The options described later seek to build on previous reform efforts and are aimed at: